j-fu/VoronoiFVM.jl/docs/src/install.md

      push!(LOAD_PATH, "PKG_DIR")
 ````

-Now, `import VoronoiFVM` should work in Julia scripts.
+Now, `using VoronoiFVM` should work in Julia scripts.